 Note: If you are unfamiliar with the names and terminology used by Nikon to describe their Nikkor Z lenses, I recommend you also read our previous article entitled Nikon and Nikkor Lens Terminology and Abbreviations.
-You can also check out a complete list of all Nikon Z lenses and their specifications here.
+You can also find a complete list of all Nikon Z lenses and their specifications here in a handy sortable table, allowing you to compare all the Z lenses easily.

 Latest Nikon Z Lens Roadmap